waynevanson/vitest-benchmark/README.md

 # `vitest-runner-benchmark`

-A Vitest runner that runs benchmarks on existing tests.
+A Vitest runner and reporter that runs benchmarks on existing tests.

 ## Cost Benefit Analysis